-In the land of drinks, the piña colada has become something of a tourist trap, reserved for sun-burned vacationers in Jimmy Buffet attire.
+Piña colada has become something of a tourist trap among drinks, reserved for sun-burned vacationers in Jimmy Buffet attire.
 But that’s unfair to the rum-soaked smoothie of sorts.
-A good piña colada is a wonderful, wonderful thing, especially when you need to transport yourself to somewhere warm and beachy.
-As in right now, while you sit shivering in front of your heater vent watching the last of the leaves fall from the trees.
+An amazing piña colada is a delightful drink, especially when you need to go somewhere warm and beachy.

 What makes the tropical drink so good?
-For starters, it evokes a laid-back island somewhere near the equator.
-Secondly, it’s playful, marrying amazing flavors like coconut, pineapple, and lime and doing so in a fun, Slurpee-like format.
+Firstly, it evokes a laid-back island somewhere near the equator.
+Secondly, it’s playful, consisting of fruity flavors such as coconut, pineapple, and lime and doing so in a fun, Slurpee-like format.
 Many argue that it’s a classic among the tiki canon of drinks while others dispute that, arguing that it should be in its own regional family of sun-kissed cocktails (the original is believed to be first devised in Puerto Rico).

 “Well, I believe that high-quality ingredients make a great piña colada,” Climaco says.
 “Our piña colada is handcrafted with whole pineapples, never the frozen stuff.
 We use organic coconut meat and coconut cream.
 We serve it with Oregon cherry juice, Oregon cherries, in-house dehydrated grapefruit, and more fresh pineapple,” he adds.
 “We make our piña colada with a lot of care and you can taste that.”